For questions regarding eligibility and application process, email scai.accelerated@asu.edu

 *Note, this application process is for candidacy for the accelerated track.
 An ASU Graduate Admissions Application (and fee) will also be required for official graduate admissions (to be completed later in the senior year).

-The below programs are available for students within SCAI undergraduate programs.
+The below programs are the only available pairing options for students within SCAI undergraduate programs.
 All students may review ASU Accelerated Programs or connect with your advising department for options available to you.

 MS in Computer Science (Including concentrations)